hassanmoin980/basic-neural-odes/README.md

 - **Continuous Depth:** Unlike traditional architectures with fixed depths, Neural ODEs allow continuous depth, offering an intriguing perspective on network scalability.
 - **Interpretable Dynamics:** Gain insights into the inner dynamics of neural networks by visualizing the evolution of states over time.

+### Use Cases

+Neural ODEs find applications in various domains due to their unique properties.
+Some notable use cases include:

+- **Time Series Analysis:** Neural ODEs are adept at capturing temporal dependencies in time series data, making them suitable for tasks like forecasting and anomaly detection.

+- **Optimization and Physics Simulation:** Neural ODEs can simulate physical systems and optimize parameters by learning the underlying dynamics.

 ### Problem Formulation

 The parametric law describing the behavior of a hypothetical dynamical system, solved by Neural ODEs, is described as follows: